amoldighe/amoldighe.github.io/_posts/2017-12-20-kvm-networking.md

 ping: unknown host google.com
 ```

+**NEXT - Attach a NAT interface to an existing VM to reach outside network**

-* Next we will try to attach a NAT interface/network to the VM -node-2 and try to reach outside through the NAT interface.
+We will attach a NAT interface/network to the existing VM, node-2 to reach outside through the NAT interface.

-I will be using the newly created natntw network having the IP subnet 192.168.100.XXX to accomplish this.
+I will be using the newly created natntw network having the IP subnet 192.168.100.XXX to accomplish the same.

 ```
 root@amol-hp-elite:~# virsh net-info natntw